 Adapted from J.R.
 Briggs’ book A Time To Heal: Offering Hope To a Wounded World in the Name of Jesus (from chapter 4: How Will the Church Be the Body of Christ to a Hurting World?)

-Receive a FREE COPY of A Time to Heal when you register for the next Resilient Church Academy Master Classes!
+Receive a FREE COPY of A Time to Heal when you register for J.R.’s Resilient Church Academy Master Class!

 Dr. Phil Monroe, Fresh Expressions U.S. Resilient Church Academy: Trauma Healing Academy Track webinar, August 19, 2020.